 docker exec vault vault operator raft join https://vault2.example.com:8200

-# NOW unseal with the SAME keys from initialization
+# Then unseal with the same keys from initialization

 export VAULT_ADDR=https://vault2.example.com:8200